Non-Invasive Prenatal Testing

 An Advocacy Tool Kit for Obstetric Health Care Professionals and Patients

-Prenatal screening for chromosomal abnormalities provides the physician and the patient with an accurate assessment of a patient’s risk of carrying a fetus with a chromosomal disorder, such as Down syndrome (trisomy 21).
+Prenatal screening for chromosomal abnormalities (including sex chromosome aneuploidies) provides the physician and the patient with an accurate assessment of a patient’s risk of carrying a fetus with a chromosomal disorder, such as Down syndrome (trisomy 21).
 In contrast, prenatal genetic diagnostic testing is intended to determine, with as much certainty as possible, whether a specific genetic disorder or condition is present in the fetus.
 Several screening and diagnostic tests are available.
 All patients should have the opportunity to discuss screening and diagnostic testing options with their clinician to understand the options and risks and benefits of available screening and testing.
 Patient-centered counseling should be based on the patient’s clinical context, values, interests, and goals and accessible health care resources, and result in an informed patient choice.
 All patients should have the right to accept or decline screening or testing after counseling.

 Health insurance policies should not be a barrier to evidence-based, patient-centered care for all patients.

 The American College of Obstetricians and Gynecologists (ACOG)’s clinical recommendations for Screening for Fetal Chromosomal Abnormalities (Practice Bulletin #226) provides an evidence-based analysis of the available medical literature that resulted in the recommendation that all patients should be offered both screening and diagnostic testing options, regardless of maternal age and risk of chromosomal abnormality.
 Access to these evidence-based, clinically necessary tests should not be delayed and should be available without barriers, such as prior authorization requirements, for all pregnant patients.
 Highlights of the updated clinical information and recommendations include: